JoeScottBoyle/joescottboyle.github.io/index.md

 - Meadows, Memories, and Missing Layers.
 Leverhulme Centre for Nature Recovery, Oxford, UK, 8/2/24
 - Mapping Seagrass Space and Place.
 Orkney Seagrass Gathering, Kirkwall, UK, 19/6/23
 - The Flora of the Changing Arctic.
 South London Botanical Institute, London, UK, 14/11/20
-- Several talks, webinars, and sympsia organised indeoendtly, for the RSPB, and the University of Oxford.
+- Several talks, webinars, and sympsia organised independently, for the RSPB, and the University of Oxford.

 ### Other Media
 <details>